Marriage and Family Therapy: What You’ll Earn

 How much competition will I face for a job?

-U.S. News and World Report named marriage and family therapists as one of its top careers in social services jobs, ranking it #5 in 2020.
-They also ranked it #51 on their Best Jobs survey in general.
+U.S. News and World Report named marriage and family therapists as one of its top 100 careers in 2021, ranking it at #20 in their survey.
 Although states such as California have suffered layoffs and budget cuts in health care, the Veteran’s Administration has been hiring MFTs.
 So finding a job may largely depend on where you seek employment.

 What kinds of companies hire MFTs?